• Skip to primary navigation

 I can fit quite a bit in that little pouch!!

-In all fairness, I’ve actually been working on a several different projects, which is why you see both pins (from my basted quilts) and paper clips (from my binding).
-That also explains all the different thread I’m carrying around (cotton, hand quilting cotton, pearl cotton and embroidery).
+In all fairness, I’ve actually been working on several different projects, which is why you see both pins (from my basted quilts) and paper clips (from my binding).
+That also explains all the different threads I’m carrying around (cotton, hand quilting cotton, pearl cotton and embroidery).
 The glue stick I just tossed in there from my paper piecing projects.

 • Scissors